bonesoul/PSNBoosterBook/docs/getting-started.rst

 In order to find the fastest download server available to you, ``Playstation Network`` download servers should be discovered first which is a trivial task.

-Once the main window is open, you can press ``Run`` button to start discovring download servers.
-Based on your settings, ``PSNBooster`` will find a minimum amount configured servers.
+Once the main window is open, you can press ``Run`` button to start discovering download servers.
+Based on your settings, ``PSNBooster`` will find a minimum amount of configured servers.

 Finding the fastest servers
 ---------------------------